Tsmith5151/recommendation-systems/docs/overview.md

 work well when a new user is added and has minimal information (e.g. cold-start problem).

-One approach to help with scaling is applying matrix factorization (MF).
+One approach to help with scaling is implementing matrix factorization (MF).
 This method helps decompose a high dimensional feature space into a set of latent features.
 One common MF method is Singular value decomposition (SVD).
 In our case, truncatedSVD was applied and a minimum variance explained threshold parameter was set to return a series of latent features with lower dimensions.
 One observation to note at this stage is SVD can be very slow and expensive to compute.

-It would be recommended to explore other options such applying Alternating Least Square (ALS), in which the matrix factorization can computed in parallel.
+As mentioned in the previous sections, for this project we will be utilizing the `turicreate` library and leveraging the `turicreate.SFrame` data structure (e.g. scalable dataframe), which data is stored column-wise, and is stored on persistent storage to help avoid being constrained by memory size.
+For more details on `SFrame`, check out the docs [here](https://apple.github.io/turicreate/docs/api/generated/turicreate.SFrame.html).

 **2.)
 Scalability**